Chili404/RecSys/need_gap/docs/PIPELINE_DOCUMENTATION.md

   - **Origin:** Derived from PersonalLLM test split (held-out data, no train contamination)
   - **Size:** 1,000 synthetic personas with interaction history
   - **Location:** `namkoong-lab/PersonalLLM_Eval`

-**Why Only Test Split (PersonalLLM_Eval)?**

-The pipeline uses PersonalLLM_Eval instead of combining test and train splits for several critical reasons:

-1. **Structural Compatibility:**
-   - PersonalLLM_Eval: 29 columns with user history structure (prompt_1/2/3, chosen_1/2/3, test_prompt)
-   - PersonalLLM_Test/Train: 100 columns with different structure, no user history
-   - Eval dataset is specifically formatted for this type of analysis

-2. **Avoid Train Contamination:**
-   - PersonalLLM_Eval is derived from the test split (held-out data)
-   - Using train data would risk contamination since reward models may have seen it
-   - Test data ensures clean evaluation

-3. **Pre-computed Preference-Matched Responses:**
-   - Eval dataset includes `best_response` (preference-matched) pre-computed
-   - Includes `best_response_model` and `best_response_reward`
-   - Train data would require running all 8 reward models to compute these

-4. **Appropriate Sample Size:**
-   - 1,000 personas → 985 qualifying prompts after filtering (confidence ≥0.7, target domains)
-   - 501 divergent + 484 control provides good statistical power
-   - PersonalLLM_Train has 9,402 rows but wrong structure for this analysis

-**Could train data be used?** Only if it were reformatted to match PersonalLLM_Eval's structure with user histories and preference-matched responses pre-computed.
-The raw train split is incompatible with this pipeline.

 ### Classification Process